 Looking for more vacation and road trip ideas across the northeast of the United States?
 We have great ideas across New York State, Vermont, Massachusetts, Rhode Island, New Hampshire, and Maine.

 Street art by one of France’s most famous underground artists.

 Now over 12 months on, many of Invader’s pieces still exist.
-The burger above the Waverly Diner is still untouched as is the beer next to the Paulaner brewhouse, the large apple invader on 14th Street, Leonardo at the Artichoke Pizza in Chelsea.
-The simple Invaders above a doorway on the corner of Minetta Lane and 6th show signs of vandalism and sadly the Ramones piece is long gone, first chipped, then tagged, then completely painted over.
+The burger above the Waverly Diner is still untouched, as is the beer next to the Paulaner brewhouse, the large apple invader on 14th Street, and Leonardo at the Artichoke Pizza in Chelsea.
+The simple Invaders above a doorway on the corner of Minetta Lane and 6th show signs of vandalism, and sadly the Ramones piece is long gone, first chipped, then tagged, then completely painted over.